microsoftgraph/msgraph-sdk-php/UPGRADING.md

 See [this example](docs/Examples.md#batching-requests)

 ## Support for resumable large file uploads
 To upload files larger than 3MB, Microsoft Graph API supports uploads using resumable upload sessions where several bytes are uploaded at a time.
-The SDK provides a LargeFileUpload task that slices your file into bytes and progressively uploads them until completion.
+The SDK provides a LargeFileUpload task that slices your file into chunks and progressively uploads them until completion.

 See [this example](docs/Examples.md#uploading-large-files)